h2oai/wave/website/docs/logging.md

 title: Logging
 ---

-Q apps are plain Python programs.
+Wave apps are plain Python programs.
 Use Python's built-in `logging` module to configure logging.

 Here's a basic configuration that logs a ISO8601 timestamp, log level, and message: